Bus Factor: Definition, Meaning, and How to Calculate It for Software Teams

-Bus factor measures how many team members must leave before a project stalls.
-Learn how to calculate bus factor, interpret risk levels, and reduce dangerous knowledge concentration.
+Bus factor is the number of team members who must leave before a project stalls.
+Learn what bus factor of 1 means, how to calculate it, and proven strategies to reduce risk.

-Bus factor (sometimes called "truck factor" or, more optimistically, "lottery factor") measures the minimum number of team members who would need to leave before a project stalls due to knowledge loss.
-The name comes from a morbid thought experiment: how many people could get hit by a bus before the project can't continue?
+Bus factor is the minimum number of team members who would need to leave before a project stalls due to knowledge loss.
+The term comes from a morbid thought experiment: how many people on the team could get hit by a bus before the project can no longer continue?
+It is also sometimes called "truck factor" or, more optimistically, "lottery factor" (as in: what if they won the lottery and quit?).

-It's important to understand that bus factor measures something fundamentally different from team size.
+In the context of software development, bus factor measures something fundamentally different from team size.
 A team of ten developers might still have a bus factor of 1 if only one person truly understands the critical billing system.
-Conversely, a small team of three might have a healthy bus factor if they've deliberately shared knowledge.
+Conversely, a small team of three might have a healthy bus factor if they have deliberately shared knowledge across all their systems.

-The distinction matters because adding headcount doesn't automatically improve bus factor.
-You could hire five new engineers tomorrow and still be vulnerable if they're all working on new features while your critical legacy systems remain understood by a single person.
+The distinction matters because adding headcount does not automatically improve bus factor.
+You could hire five new engineers tomorrow and still be vulnerable if they are all working on new features while your critical legacy systems remain understood by a single person.
 Bus factor measures knowledge concentration, not staffing levels.

 This is why simple metrics like commit counts can be misleading.
-A developer might have hundreds of commits, but if they're all small documentation updates while someone else made a handful of commits that established the entire architecture, the commit counts don't reflect true ownership.
+A developer might have hundreds of commits, but if they are all small documentation updates while someone else made a handful of commits that established the entire architecture, the commit counts do not reflect true ownership.
 Real understanding comes from creating and maintaining code over time, not just touching files.

 How Bus Factor Is Calculated

 The most basic approach counts how many contributors you need to account for 50% or more of the work.
-You list everyone who has committed to a repository, sort them by how much they've contributed, and count how many people you need before you've covered half the codebase.
+You list everyone who has committed to a repository, sort them by how much they have contributed, and count how many people you need before you have covered half the codebase.
 That count is your bus factor.

 This simple method has a significant limitation: it treats all commits equally.
 A commit that fixes a typo and a commit that implements a core feature both count as one commit.
 This can produce misleading results when contribution styles vary widely across your team.

-A more sophisticated approach uses what's called Degree of Authorship (DOA), based on academic research by Fritz and colleagues.
-DOA considers three factors when calculating someone's ownership of a file: whether they originally created it (which typically indicates foundational understanding), how many times they've modified it (ongoing engagement), and how much the file has changed since their last edit (knowledge decay).
+A more sophisticated approach uses what is called Degree of Authorship (DOA), based on academic research by Fritz and colleagues.
+DOA considers three factors when calculating someone's ownership of a file: whether they originally created it (which typically indicates foundational understanding), how many times they have modified it (ongoing engagement), and how much the file has changed since their last edit (knowledge decay).
 These factors combine into a normalized score between 0 and 1.

 Understanding Risk Levels

 A bus factor of 2 is still high risk.
 While you have some redundancy, losing either person severely impacts the other.
-If one of the two experts leaves, you're immediately back at bus factor 1, and the remaining person now carries even more burden.
+If one of the two experts leaves, you are immediately back at bus factor 1, and the remaining person now carries even more burden.

 Bus factors of 3 or 4 represent medium risk, with reasonable coverage and room for improvement.
-You can absorb a departure without crisis, but you're not comfortably resilient either.
+You can absorb a departure without crisis, but you are not comfortably resilient either.

 A bus factor of 5 or higher indicates well-distributed knowledge.
 The team can handle departures, vacations, and sick days without significant impact on velocity or capability.
 This is where healthy teams should aim to be for critical systems.